commercetools/sphere-scala-libs/SCALA-3-MIGRATION-GUIDE.md

 ### How to cross-compile

-If you want to compile the same codebase with both scala-2 and scala-3, you need to port the methods.
+If you want to compile the same codebase with both scala-2 and scala-3, you need to port the following methods.

 ```scala
 // JSON derivation